This post may contain affiliate links. Read the full disclosure here.

 To lose weight while breastfeeding requires a proper meal plan and some help.
 If you would like a step-by-step program to help you lose weight safely, check out all our courses, programs, challenges, & recipe book.

 What does a good breastfeeding diet for weight loss include?

-Most of your protein sources are going to have enough healthy fats for your body, and your body has stored fat for baby and energy, so I like to steer mamas in the direction of a higher-carb, lower fat diet (check out my new cook book).
+Most of your protein sources are going to have enough healthy fats for your body, and your body has stored fat for baby and energy, so I like to steer mamas in the direction of a higher-carb, lower-fat diet (check out our new cookbook).
 This is because carbohydrates are the number one source of energy for tired, breastfeeding mamas.